Back to overview

 It’s not the SRA’s decision to confirm whether your work counts as QWE.
 Instead, this is determined by the solicitor or compliance officer for legal practice who’s signing off your QWE.

-However, if you’ve been accepted onto a firm’s training contract it’s likely they’ll want you to complete your two years’ QWE with them.
-Some firms might shorten the period of training you’re required to do with the firm if you have, for example, six months of confirmed QWE already, but this is very much dependent on the individual firm.
+However, if you’ve been accepted onto a firm’s training contract it’s likely that the firm will require you to complete your two years’ QWE with them.
+Some firms might shorten the period of training you’re required to do with the firm if you have, for example, six months of confirmed QWE already (as mentioned previously); however, this is dependent on the individual firm.

 Wondering what the difference between a solicitor and graduate apprenticeship is?
 Check out this LCN Says.